Rudy Giuliani ordered to appear at contempt hearing in January over failure to give up assets

 Judge Lewis J. Liman in Manhattan signed the order calling for the former New York City mayor and onetime personal lawyer to President-elect Donald Trump to appear before him on Jan.
 3.

-Lawyers for the election workers who won a $148 million defamation judgment said in court papers that Giuliani has failed to turn over the lease to a New York apartment, a Mercedes, various watches and jewelry, a signed Joe DiMaggio shirt and other baseball momentos, among other items.
+Lawyers for the election workers who won a $148 million defamation judgment said in court papers that Giuliani has failed to turn over the lease to the apartment, a Mercedes, various watches and jewelry, a signed Joe DiMaggio shirt and other baseball mementos, among other items.

+One of the attorneys, Joseph Cammarata, said he was confident that Giuliani would prevail at the contempt hearing, which he described as “another act of lawfare” imposed by the election workers’ counsel.

+“Their mission is to destroy Mayor Giuliani,” the emailed statement continued.
+“We look forward to deposing the Plaintiffs and prevailing at trial.”

-The contempt hearing follows a contentious November hearing in which Giuliani, a former federal prosecutor, became angry at the judge, saying Liman was treating him unfairly.
+The contempt hearing follows a contentious November hearing in which Giuliani, a former federal prosecutor, became angry at the judge and said Liman was treating him unfairly.

 “The implication I’ve been not diligent about it is totally incorrect,” Giuliani said in a scolding tone as he described his efforts to obtain a replacement of the title to the car.
 “The implication you make is against me and every implication against me is wrong.”

-At the hearing, Liman warned Giuliani’s lawyers that Giuliani will not be allowed to interrupt a hearing again.
+At the hearing, Liman warned Giuliani’s lawyers that Giuliani would not be allowed to interrupt a hearing again.

 “He’s not going to be permitted to speak and the court will take action,” the judge said.